bitshifter/bitshifter.github.io/_posts/2018-05-07-path-tracing-in-parallel.md

 I don't strictly need to keep this structure to use Rayon, but processing each row in parallel sounds like an OK starting point.

-If I was to parallise this in C++ I would make sure the output buffer is pre-created (not just reserved) since I know exactly how big it is beforehand.
+If I was to parallelise this in C++ I would make sure the output buffer is pre-created (not just reserved) since I know exactly how big it is beforehand.
 In C++ I would determine the output address from the i and j values and just write there since I know each thread will be writing to a different location there are no data races, assuming I don't make any mistakes.
 To do the same in Rust would require each thread to have a mutable reference to the output buffer, but multiple mutable references are not allowed in safe Rust.
 You can achieve this in unsafe Rust, and that's what the iterators are using behind the scenes which is presented as a safe API for the programmer.
 Coming from C++ I'm not used to Rust's heavier use of iterators and it usually takes me a while to translate my loops into idiomatic Rust.

 There is a base `Iterator` trait which all `Iterators` are built from: